superfastcharger/ai-tokenizers-dotnet/README.md

 Encoding and CountTokens for 4200 tokens (~16 KB) of text

-Detailed benchmark results are p
+Detailed benchmark results are provided in the following tables for Linux, macOS, and Windows platforms.